jollymonsterstudio/Unreal-Engine-Fundamentals/README.md

 You can find more details here: http://jollymonsterstudio.com/2018/12/07/ue4-c-fundamentals-structs/

-You can find the associated video tutorial here: TBD
+You can find the associated video tutorial here: https://youtu.be/eTewPCRqqqI